In July 2021, ACT streamlined the process for students wanting or needing testing accommodations which in our experience is a WIN for families!

 Unfortunately, students who are homeschooled or attending private schools do not qualify for the automatic eligibility.
 These students can apply for accommodations, but there is not an automatic eligibility.

-Before applying for accommodations, students need to register online for your ACT test.
+Before applying for accommodations, students need to register online for an ACT test.
 As with everything in the college selection and application process, pay close attention to deadlines which are usually 4 to 5 weeks before the test date.

-There are three types of accommodations granted (this does not include all):
+There are three typical types of accommodations granted (this does not include all):